davidsanchezbetanzos/iconsfix/README.txt

 You need to manually edit fix-steam-icons.ps1 and set your steam libraries location (the directories where your games are installed)

+It finds all the steam games on your desktop, retrieve the icons from the exe files on libraries, change the icons and force restart windows file explorer.

-RUN.bat just skips script execution policy restriction in case you have it.
-You can just run the .ps1 file through powershell as admin.
+The real magic happens in fix-steam-icons.en.ps1.
+RUN.bat just skips script execution policy restriction before launching the .ps1.
+You can also just run the .ps1 file through powershell as admin.

-If game has more than 1 exe file with an icon, script prompts you to choose one.
+If any game has more than 1 exe file with an icon, script prompts you to choose one.

 FIX STEAM ICONS - Single script
 ===============================